Dixie Chicks comments on George W. Bush: Legacy

 The Dixie Chicks and their position on Bush was cited as an influence by later country artists including Taylor Swift, Miranda Lambert and Kacey Musgraves.
 Pitchfork described this as "a legacy tied both to their music and their message of integrity".
-Swift said in 2019 that country artists had come under pressure from record companies to avoid talking about politics and that the "number one rule" was to "not be like the Dixie Chicks", which she felt was unjust.
+In 2019, Swift said that country artists had come under pressure from record companies to avoid talking about politics and to "not be like the Dixie Chicks", which she felt was unjust.
+The music journalist Kelefa Sanneh wrote in 2021 that the controversy "made it easier for smug partisans on both sides to feel validated".
+Some country fans felt it confirmed that the Dixie Chicks felt they were "too good" for country music, whereas some Dixie Chicks fans felt it confirmed that the country industry was too corporate and partisan.